Skip to content

 Ihawu

-Stop leaking sensitive fields.
-Ihawu masks them at the serialization boundary — declaratively, fail-closed, and across your stack.
+Stop leaking sensitive fields in your API responses.
+Ihawu masks them at the serialization boundary — declaratively and fail-closed, on Spring Boot and Ktor today.
 Your controllers stay clean.

 Ihawu (Ndebele for shield) guards the data your API returns.
 It is a lightweight Policy Enforcement Point: you annotate a field, define a policy, and every response is masked for the caller who receives it — enforced as the response is serialized, and failing closed rather than leaking on error.